z0on/RDA-forest/README.md

 mm = mtrySelJack(Y,X)
 ```

 There are a few ways to visualize the results.
-The first one is boxplot of importance differences at different mtry.Variables that do NOT decline in importance at higher *mtry* (boxplots above red line) are likely truly influential ones; others may be simply correlated with them but not influential by themselves.
+The first one is boxplot of importance differences at different *mtry*.
+Variables that do NOT decline in importance at higher *mtry* (boxplots above red line) are likely truly influential ones; others may be simply correlated with them but not influential by themselves.
 ```R
 ggplot(mm$delta,aes(var,values))+
   geom_boxplot()+